Albert Costa (racing driver): Formula Renault

 After his Formula Three career was cut short by lack of funds, Costa dropped down to Formula Renault to compete in the Eurocup and West European Cup for Epsilon Euskadi.
 Costa finished eighth in the pan-European series, despite failing to finish on the podium in any of the fourteen races.
 His best finish was fourth at the Nürburgring and Le Mans.
 He also recorded the fastest lap during the first race at Estoril.
 He placed three spots higher in the WEC, finishing fifth overall and runner-up in the rookie standings behind Jean-Éric Vergne.

 Costa continued with Epsilon into 2009, again competing in the Eurocup and West European Cup.
 He won the Eurocup, holding off the challenges of both Vergne and António Félix da Costa, and two weeks later, sealed the WEC title thanks to a double win at the Autódromo Internacional do Algarve.
 Costa won thirteen of the 28 races he competed in, winning five in the Eurocup and eight in the WEC.

 Formula Renault 3.5 Series

 After being awarded €500,000 prize money for winning the Eurocup title, Costa graduated to the Formula Renault 3.5 Series in 2010 with Epsilon Euskadi.

 Eurocup Megane Trophy

-Costa will remain part of the World Series by Renault in 2012 as he switches to Eurocup Megane Trophy with defending champions Oregon.
-The Spaniard had hoped to remain on the single-seater ladder but a budget shortfall necessitated his switch to tin-tops.
+Costa remained part of the World Series by Renault in 2012 as he switched to Eurocup Megane Trophy with defending champions Oregon.
+The Spaniard had hoped to remain on the single-seater ladder, but a budget shortfall necessitated his switch to tin-tops.
 Costa won the title at his first attempt, scoring seven race victories along the way.

+Fanatec GT World Challenge Europe AWS Sprint Cup

+Costa made his debut in the GT World Challenge Europe Sprint Cup cup after 6 years in the Endurance Cup with Emil Frey Racing.

+Costa will continue with the team in 2023 in the sprint cup racing in the Pro driver category, however, with a new car, the Ferrari 296, after the team ended their contract with the Lamborghini in 2022.

+Costa has consistently finished in the top 10 in the first half of the 2023 Season but has yet to stand on the podium in the sprint cup.